GLOSSARY

 MINARI

-A plant grown in shady, wet areas.
-Also known as water celery, water dropwort, or Japanese parsley.
-It has a bright, peppery flavor.
+A plant grown in shady, wet areas, also known as water celery, water dropwort, or Japanese parsley.
+It has a bright, peppery flavor that is often marinated and eaten as a kind of namul or accompaniment to seafood dishes and tang.

 MUCHIM